Gorgeous Agave Plants That Will Make You Sweat

-Use these versatile plants for drama in pots and sunny gardens
+Use these versatile and stunning succulents for adding drama to pots and sunny gardens

 When Sunset published its book Succulents and Cacti in 1970, agaves definitely took a back seat to sedums—there were only about a half dozen species mentioned.
 Now, we could fill a whole book on these knockouts alone.
 Growing beautiful agave plants has never been easier — there’s a variety for every garden and more choices than ever.
 Grow them alone as a specimen for dramatic statement, or combine with other succulents for a stunning sea creature landscape.
 Check out these agave images for inspiration (or just because they’re drop-dead gorgeous) and pick up a few tips for how to grow them while you’re at it.